Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Product states and bounded separable Hamiltonians

-When all of the eigenvectors of the density matrix are trivial classical local product states that do not exhibit entanglement, the system described by $\rho$ is a classical system (with different classical realizations having disparate probabilities).
-In general, there are both ``classical'' and inherently ``quantum'' contributions \cite{class-quant+} to the variance $\sigma_{\epsilon}^2$ of the energy density of Eq. (\ref{central}).
+When all of the eigenvectors of the density matrix are trivial local product states that do not exhibit entanglement, the system described by $\rho$ is a classical system (with different classical realizations having disparate probabilities).
 In the next sections, we will demonstrate that large fluctuations of any observable may naturally arise for all system sizes (including systems in their thermodynamic limit).
-The calculations in these examples will be for single quantum mechanical states.
-Any density matrix (also that capturing a system having a mixed state in any region ${\it S}'$) may be expressed as $\rho = |\psi \rangle \langle \psi |$ with a pure state $| \psi \rangle$ that extends over a volume ${\cal{I}}' \supset {\it{S}}'$ \cite{lieb-pure,pure}.
+The calculations in the studied examples will be for single quantum mechanical states.
+Any density matrix (also that capturing a system having a mixed state in any region ${\cal S}$) may be expressed as $\rho = |\psi \rangle \langle \psi |$ with a pure state $| \psi \rangle$ that extends over a volume ${\cal{I}}' \supset {\cal{S}}$ \cite{lieb-pure,pure}.

-Our analysis will naturally allow for entangled quantum states.
-To highlight this aspect, we will typically keep all factors of $\hbar$ explicit.
+As suggested in Section \ref{intuition}, our effect may be realized in both quantum and classical systems.
+Our analysis will allow for entangled states.
+These states describe general situations in which the evolution operator or the environment ${\cal{E}}$ in Eq. (\ref{usfe}) are non-factorizable and long-range coupling/correlations between the sites in ${\cal{S}}$ may result.